 ⛵️ Overview

 We recommend using Docker to get started.
 Docker is a tool that allows you to run Mage in a containerized environment: you can run Mage on any operating system that supports Docker, including Windows, Mac, and Linux.
 Using Docker means that you don’t have to worry about installing dependencies or configuring your environment.
-If you’d like to install Mage without Docker, you can usepip
+If you’d like to install Mage without Docker, you can usepip or conda.

 If you’re familiar with Docker Compose or plan on adding or extending images (e.g. Postgres) in your project, we recommend starting from the Docker compose template.
 Otherwise, we recommend Docker run.